National Gallery of Victoria Art School: History

 The State Library of Victoria, a public library, opened in Melbourne in 1859, and from 1861 it housed a Museum of Art and a Picture Gallery, opened in 1864, both situated alongside the Public Library on Swanston Street between LaTrobe and Russell Streets.
 Its art collection was named the National Gallery of Victoria in 1869.

 At the suggestion of Thomas Clark, who was to become teacher of drawing, a National Gallery Art School, School of Design was formed and started enrolling students in June 1867, then was divided into two schools in 1870.
 Eugene von Guerard, then 60 years old, was appointed Instructor of Painting and Master of the School of Art.
 Thomas Clark was appointed Instructor and Master of the School of Design which prepared students for the School of Painting, a separate institution.
 In 1887 the School of Design became the Drawing School.
 By the turn of the century, its teaching largely followed that of the Academies of Europe.

-Students enrolling were required to demonstrate only rudimentary artistic skill and came from all over the country, paying a very reasonable ten shillings per term (a value of A$40-50 in 2022) in the 1920s.
+Students enrolling were required to demonstrate only rudimentary artistic skill and came from all over the country, paying a very reasonable ten shillings per term (a value of A$40–50 in 2022) in the 1920s.
 They commenced with drawing in charcoal from plaster casts, before proceeding to working from the nude model.
-The Museum provided classes in natural history, and students benefitted from ready access to its art collections.
+The museum provided classes in natural history, and students benefitted from ready access to its art collections.
 Prizes were instituted in 1887 and gradually increased in number and value, the most desirable being the Traveling Scholarship which was later the Keith and Elisabeth Murdoch Travelling Fellowship.

+A past students' club was formed in the early 1920s and held reunions attended by many who were to become significant artists, including Norah Gurdon, Victor Cobb, Dora Wilson, Elma Roach, Madge Freeman, Ruth Hollick, and Isabel May Tweddle.

 After World War II, ex- servicemen and women training under the Commonwealth Reconstruction Training Scheme (CRTS) were accommodated in a third department.
 By 1953 the School had reverted to a Drawing School and a Painting School.
 Among its alumni are counted many of the most prominent Australian artists.